IamLing98/ums_backend/README.md

 ## About The Project

 This is my final year project in my university.
-An university information management system.
+The university information management system.

 ### Built With